 For the architect and specifier, there are other issues that need careful consideration, often related to faith-based communities and the need for respect for all building users.
 The best solution is to listen carefully to the client’s needs whilst having a good understanding of both regulatory demands coupled with similar cases and examples.

-“Many factors can influence the design of sanitary spaces, but our extensive experience across sensitive issues that surround this most human of needs has helped many architects and designers find the optimal solution” – Managing Director of Concept Cubicle Systems, John Beaumont
+“Many factors can influence the design of sanitary spaces, but our extensive experience across sensitive issues that surround this most human of needs has helped many architects and designers find the optimal solution” – comments managing director of Concept Cubicle Systems, John Beaumont.

 Concept Cubicle Systems offer advice, guidance, and recommendations across a wide variety of building types and solutions.